oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6200_series/6219_size/95_mm_id_170_mm_od_32_mm_depth/part/readme.md

-# Hardware Bearing 6200 Series 6219 Size 95 mm Id 170 mm Od 32 mm Depth
+# Hardware Bearing 6200 Series 6219 Size 95 mm ID 170 mm OD 32 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base